MissionToPsyche-Copper/2022_NASAPsyche20A_AsteroidsAndAspirations/README.md

 Asteroids and Aspirations is a web-based game sponsored by NASA Psyche Mission Student Collaborations and created by students at Arizona State University.

 ### Frameworks
 Created using Unity Version 2019.2.20f1.
 The main branch of this repo contains a Unity Project built for PC, while the branch WebGLBuild contains a Unity Project built for the web.
 The game code is written in C#.
+The game is hosted on Github Pages.

 ### Team
 Created by NASA Psyche Web-Based Game Group 20A, Spring 2022